-We soon found out, however, that our morning hike didn’t start early enough as the thermometer proceeded to rise quickly by 10am.
+We soon found out, however, that our morning hike didn’t start early enough as the thermometer proceeded to rise quickly by 10 a.m.
 We set out with our water jugs, backpack and cameras for the hiking journey.
-Take a look at our recap video as we take on Camelback Mountain.
-Check out the trail terrain, the boulder rock path climbing, and some awesome views!

 Here are some more highlights of this incredible hiking trail.

-There are some advantages to hiking the desert in the Summer as you have significantly less crowds to deal with.
-And it is a good idea to wear gloves for protection from the hot railings and rocks when you need to use them to assist in climbing and balance.
+There are some advantages to hiking in the desert during the Summer as you have significantly less crowds to deal with.

 Interesting bit of history: A cave discovered on the north side of Camelback Mountain indicates that it was used as a sacred site by the prehistoric Hohokam Culture before they abandoned the area in the 14th century (Source: Wikipedia)